sinatra/sinatra.github.com/wild.markdown

   control iTunes, Rhythmbox or MPD
 - [sinatra-rubygems](http://github.com/jnewland/sinatra-rubygems) A complete
   reimplementation of the gem server command as a Sinatra application
+- [Nesta](http://effectif.com/nesta) is an SEO oriented CMS/blog for developers

 Libraries and extensions {#libs}
 ------------------------